Iowa Keeps Getting Messier: 5 Takeaways From The Caucuses' Near-Tie

 3% @TomSteyer ⬇1 pthttps://t.co/muyXuTxNJJ pic.twitter.com/RbujFfzFwn

-2. Warren needs a win
+2. Warren needs a win.

 Warren really needs a win in New Hampshire, and that means either actually winning the primary or at least finishing ahead of Sanders.
 They're competing in the progressive lane, and if she again finishes behind Sanders, it's tough to see how Warren recovers.

-3. Biden's finish was, indeed, a "gut punch"
+3. Biden's finish was, indeed, a "gut punch."

-Sure, Iowa is not representative of the country and, yes, a major part of Biden's base is African American voters and there aren't many in Iowa.
+Sure, Iowa is not representative of the country.
+And, yes, a major part of Biden's base is African American voters and there aren't many in Iowa.
 But there's no excuse for finishing fourth.
 Biden himself called the result a "gut punch" Thursday in New Hampshire.

-Entrance polls showed 56% of the caucus-goers identified as moderates.
+Entrance polls showed 56% of the caucusgoers identified as moderates.
 And Biden was at or near the top in Iowa polls coming in.
 But instead of the lion's share of the moderate vote going to Biden, it wound up being split between Buttigieg, Biden and Klobuchar, who finished only a few points behind the former vice president.
 What's more, Klobuchar outpaced her polling and was definitely on the upswing in the last weekend.
 She had big crowds and was on the tips of the tongues of lots of moderate voters in Iowa.

 Biden has no one to blame but himself for the finish.
 Even people at Biden events, who thought they might end up with him, thought he seemed unsteady and that his message was muddled — and many went elsewhere.